 I had fish tacos with crunchy red cabbage slaw while Rich had grilled hot dogs that came with both potato salad and chips.
 We all shared and loved a side of crispy fried string beans with tangy dipping sauce.
 The kids’ menu had the usual items.

 For dinner we checked out the Old Forge on a friend’s recommendation.
-It was too chilly to take advantage of the fantastic back deck and we were happy to be inside the cozy, wide-beamed dining room with its lively bar scene.
+It was too chilly to take advantage of the fantastic back deck, unfortunately.
+But we were happy to be inside the cozy, wide-beamed dining room with its lively bar scene.

 This is of of your last towns before hitting Vermont and it’s the place to soak up art and the area’s college-town vibe.

 Two Things To Do

 1. We started our day with a bike ride along the Ashuwillticook rail trail, which extends for 11 miles south of Adams.
 It’s a wide flat trail that winds through woods and along a reservoir.
 It has several access points and is perfect for biking with kids